 Since that fateful fantasy day in ancient Egypt, humans and bread have been inseparable.
 We associate bread with society, family, joy and celebration.
 “Give us this day our daily bread” we pray and to “break bread” is to share a meal solidifying bonds and healing rifts.
 Is it coincidence that bread and wine are so often depicted together, even forming the basis of Christianity?

 First we have to ask the question "is bread healthy".
 I think the answer to that depends on what you're trying to accomplish.
-If you’re following a keto or low carb diet for example, you’re like eliminating or drastically reducing all grains, including any form of bread from your diet.
+If you’re following a gluten-free and keto or low carb diet for example, you’re likely eliminating or drastically reducing all grains, including any form of bread from your diet.

 Brett Weinstein and Heather Heying who are both evolutionary biologists and co-authors of the book A Hunter-Gatherers Guide to the 21st Century2 make the point that "humans no longer eat just to satisfy energetic requirements any more than we have sex just to make babies".
 I would add to that by saying that health is about more than just vitamins and minerals.
 Our mental and spiritual health is important too and having food we enjoy and can enjoy with others is at the very foundation of that.